2023 Solar Incentives Guide for Franklin, WI - Tax Credits & Rebates

 Federal Solar Incentives

-To understand exactly how much the ITC could save you, speak with your local Franklin solar panel installation expert.
+To find out exactly how much money the ITC could save you, talk to your local Franklin solar panel installer.

-More information about the new Inflation Reduction Act can be found here.
+Click here to learn more about the new Inflation Reduction Act.
 Your local Franklin solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives